Abin Sur: The Prophecy

 During Sinestro Corps War, it is revealed that Abin discovered a prophecy concerning the multiverse, the power of the emotional spectrum, and the Blackest Night prior to his death.
 Green Lantern: Secret Origin reveals details of Abin's quest to learn more about the Blackest Night as he interrogated the Five Inversions on Ysmault, who had foreseen the prophecy.
 He learns that Earth is the birthplace of the Black: the antithesis of the emotional spectrum that the prophecy predicts will "consume all light and all life."
 He discovers that the prophecy foretells his own death, when his ring fails him in his time of greatest need.
 He subsequently journeys to learn more about the Blackest Night and stop the prophecy from being fulfilled.
 During his quest, Abin begins to lose his faith in his willpower and his ring, and begins to feel fear.
 Abin's weakened power enables his prisoner Atrocitus to break free and attack him, causing his ship to crash on Earth.
 Abin is mortally wounded in the crash, leading his ring to choose Hal Jordan as his successor.
-Only two Guardians, Ganthet and Sayd, as well as a Zamaron tribe, take Abin's discovery of the prophecy seriously.
+Only two Guardians, Ganthet and Sayd, as well as the Zamarons, take Abin's discovery of the prophecy seriously.